Metastatic brain tumor

 Call your health care provider if you develop a persistent headache that is new or different for you.

-Call your provider or go to the emergency room if you or someone else suddenly develops stupor
+Call your provider or go to the emergency room if you or someone you know suddenly develops stupor

 , vision changes, or speech impairment, or has seizures